Thinking of taking it all in one go?

-There are some things you need to be aware of before choosing to take your pension pot all in one go or in a number of lump sums.
+There are some things you need to be aware of before choosing to take your pension pot all in one go.

 - If you’re still working, your salary plus lump sum may push you into a higher tax band than if you just take the tax-free amount or delay until you stop working.

 - Money you get from your pension is looked at when working out your entitlement to any state benefits.
 Taking a large lump sum in one go may affect the benefits you can receive.

 - You may be able to take up to 25% of your pension free of income tax.
 Once you’ve withdrawn any taxable cash, you’ll be subject to tax charges if you pay more than £10,000 in total into any defined contribution pensions in a tax year.
 This is called money purchase annual allowance (MPAA).